Surveillance Real-Time Monitoring

 Without reliable monitoring tools, work stoppage will continue until the DBA is notified by the user community or help desk that there is a performance problem.
 Once available, the DBA has to then write and/or run scripts that query a multitude of performance statistics to determine the cause of the problem before the work stoppage can be eliminated.

-The Surveillance Real-Time Monitoring module displays exactly what is currently happening in the database.
-View real-time performance data without writing scripts, reducing the need for a large, skilled staff to trace problems.
+Surveillance Real-Time Monitoring displays exactly what is currently happening in the database.
+Monitor real-time database performance without writing scripts, reducing the need for a large, skilled staff to trace problems.
 An extensive set of pre-defined windows that are used to immediately display real-time information for up to 2500 detailed performance metrics such as session/process activity, locks, batch contention, file I/O, and much more.
 Highlighting an entity under the any supported database agent displays a context toolbar at the top of the screen.

 A Global window corresponding to the database on that server then displays important statistics regarding the status of the database instance.
 For quick problem identification, double-clicking on a line in a window deploys an analytical drill-down methodology, allowing a DBA to go deeper or "drill-down" to start a time-line graph for that statistic.